AlopexMM/AlopexMM/README.md

 - 👋 Hi, I’m @AlopexMM, Mario Mori
 - 👀 I’m interested in security and testing
-- 🌱 I’m currently learning Python, Docker, nodejs
+- 🌱 I know how to develop and script in Python, Docker, nodejs, Kotlin, Groovy, Bash
 - 📫 How to reach me at mmori@alopexmm.ar and AlopexMM#0983 (discord)

 Application repos: